Header

 What are unclaimed court funds?

 Sometimes no one follows up with the court to have the money paid out, or there is money left over after one person receives their share.
-After five years, that money is considered unclaimed and the courts transfer it to BC Unclaimed.
+After five years, that money is considered unclaimed, and the courts transfer it to BC Unclaimed.

 What is BC Unclaimed’s role in handling unclaimed court funds?